 On the other hand, the origin of Easter has been scanty with many different theories.
 The only time we see the word Easter in the Bible is in the book of Acts 12:4.
 Still, most Bible scholars argue that it was a translation error and was meant to be a Passover.

-Death and Ressurection of Jesus
+Death and Ressurection of Jesus Christ

 When God sent an angel of death to Egypt, the only sign that was to spare the family’s firstborn was the blood smeared on the door.
 This blood came from the lamb slaughtered that day.

 Likewise, Jesus is the Passover Lamb meant to be slaughtered for the salvation of humankind.
-Any person that accepts Him is saved from the impending tribulation by the blood He shed on the cross.
+Any person who accepts Him is saved from the impending tribulation by the blood He shed on the cross.